Adrian Knopps – 7 days alone in the Alaskan wilderness

 Location: Misty Fjords National par, Alaska

 Knopps only had four granola bars with him since there was plenty of food on the main boat, and getting stranded wasn’t really in his game plan.
 Even though he had been out there for three days already, access to their main supplies wasn’t a problem up until this point and it was only on the fourth day things started to get desperate.
-His water supply had ran out, and he was forced to drink rain water that had collected on trees and rocks, and his granola bars didn’t last longer than 24 hours.
-The area he was in is also home to wolves and bears that could stumble out the trees at any time, and temperatures at night would average around 5 °C.
+His water supply had run out, and he was forced to drink rainwater that had collected on trees and rocks, and his granola bars didn’t last longer than 24 hours.
+The area he was in was also home to wolves and bears that could stumble out of the trees at any time, and temperatures at night would average around 5 °C.

-After opening his eyes the next morning he lay still for a while, not only did he not have the energy to stand up but there was no where to go.
+After opening his eyes the next morning he lay still for a while, not only did he not have the energy to stand up but there was nowhere to go.
 Thinking this would be his last day on earth he lay there and waited for the inevitable, but surely enough in the distance a sound carried on the wind that wasn’t being made by a storm.
 Listening closer he recognized it to be the sound of a helicopter and gathered the strength to get into view.
-He was quickly spotted and the coast guard picked him up and took him straight to the local hospital were he was found to be suffering from extreme hypothermia and malnourishment, but no physical injuries and was otherwise fine.
+He was quickly spotted and the Coast Guard picked him up and took him straight to the local hospital where he was found to be suffering from extreme hypothermia and malnourishment, but no physical injuries and was otherwise fine.